 Verify the identity of the individual through photograph and biometric checks.
-Issues arising during biometric identification procedures to be resolved or escalated, according to SOPs. (see also the BIMS Quick Reference Guide)
+Issues arising during biometric identification procedures to be resolved or escalated, according to SOPs. (see also the BIMS User Reference Guide, PRIMES users only)

 Verify that the individual is (still) of concern to UNHCR, that is, depending on the context, he/she: